-Arrange mini pumpkins in a dough bowl or on a tray or even on a kitchen platter.
-Then add leaves and little bits of harvest organics, like acorns, to the arrangement.
-In the image above I also tucked wood block carving stamps around the fall pumpkins.
-Such a simple and pretty fall pumkin idea!
+Arrange mini pumpkins in a dough bowl on a tray or even on a kitchen platter.
+Then, add leaves and little bits of harvest organics, like acorns, to the arrangement.
+In the image above, I also tucked wood block carving stamps around the fall pumpkins.
+Such a simple and pretty fall pumpkin idea!

 Use this formula or recipe for making all kinds of pretty pumpkin centerpieces.

 Let’s use the same tray and the same mini white pumpkins and make them into sweet candles!
-This DIY project is so so simple and quite impressive!
-Carve pumpkin tops off these little pumpkins and carve out just enough of the center of them to drop in small votives.
+This DIY project is so simple and quite impressive!
+Carve pumpkin tops off these little pumpkins and carve out just enough of the center to drop in small votives.

 You can create just one pumpkin candle or as many as you want in an arrangement.

-I carve out pumpkin candles this every year!
-Use white pumpkins like I did here or use another favorite pumpkin or gourd.
+I carve out pumpkin candles every year!
+Use white pumpkins like I did here, or use another favorite pumpkin or gourd.
 See the PUMPKIN CANDLE DIY HERE.

-This is one of my favorite carve pumpkin ideas!
+This is one of my favorite carved pumpkin ideas!

 Wouldn’t these look so pretty on a fall tablescape?

 Three is a magic number for decorating with anything!
-Try lining up three pumpkins on a mantel or console table or any flat surface in your home.
+Try lining up three pumpkins on a mantel, console table, or any flat surface in your home.

 Make sure you check out EASY FALL MANTEL IDEAS.
-This is a huge post about how to start with a default mantel and tweak it a bit so it becomes the prettiest fall mantel.
+This is a huge post about how to start with a default fall fireplace mantel and hearth and tweak it a bit so it becomes the prettiest fall mantel.

 I love the look of three pumpkins in a row!

-At the end of the pumpkin decorating season make sure to save your real pumpkins and remove their stems.
+At the end of the pumpkin decorating season, as you are done with your pumpkins, remove their stems.